hipertracker/words_extractor/README.md

 2024-03-02

 * Updated Python version to 3.12.2, added poetry, solved missing icu4 collations for M1 processors, added a fancy progress bar
+* Updated Golang version to 1.22.0
+* Updated Ruby version to 3.3.0, added sorting with collations for many languages (this slowed the code almost 2x)

 2022-09-17